Software-SE-Pod/mcp-abap-adt-azfunctions/README.md

 ## Description

-The MCP-Server `mcp-abap-abap-adt-api` is a Model Context Protocol (MCP) server designed to facilitate seamless communication between ABAP systems and MCP clients.
-It is a wrapper for [abap-adt-api](https://github.com/marcellourbani/abap-adt-api/) and provides a suite of tools and resources for managing ABAP objects, handling transport requests, performing code analysis, and more, enhancing the efficiency and effectiveness of ABAP development workflows.
+The MCP-Server `mcp-abap-abap-adt-api` is an Azure Function that exposes ABAP Development Tools (ADT) capabilities through a single HTTP endpoint.
+It is a wrapper for [abap-adt-api](https://github.com/marcellourbani/abap-adt-api/) and provides a suite of tools for managing ABAP objects, handling transport requests, performing code analysis, and more, enhancing the efficiency and effectiveness of ABAP development workflows.

+The server can be run locally using Azure Functions Core Tools or deployed to Azure Functions for cloud-based access.

 ## Features